National Optical Astronomy Observatory: NOAO Gemini Science Center (NGSC)

-Vera C. Rubin Observatory (LSST survey)
+Vera C. Rubin Observatory (LSST)

-NOAO was a founding partner in the Vera C. Rubin Observatory project.
-Rubin Observatory is an 8m class telescope which will change the way some astronomers do science.
+NOAO was a founding partner in the Vera C. Rubin Observatory project, formerly known as the Large Synoptic Survey Telescope (LSST).
+Rubin Observatory is an 8-meter class telescope which will change the way some astronomers do science.
 More like a large physics program, Rubin Observatory will run its own experiment and provide data to the Rubin Observatory community in the form of images and astronomical catalogs.
 Rubin Observatory will have a dedicated wide field imager, and the telescope will cover the entire sky visible from the southern hemisphere approximately every week.
 By repeating the observations over and over for ten years, the Rubin Observatory will produce a very deep image of the sky, but it will also detect large numbers of astronomical objects which vary in brightness daily or on longer time scales.
 Rubin Observatory scientists will analyze, or "mine", the LSST data rather than go to the telescope to make their own observations.

 Rubin Observatory is currently in the pre-construction phase, with first light targeted for 2023.
 During this phase, AURA is managing for design and development of the Rubin Observatory telescope system and site facilities.
 Rubin Observatory will be located on Cerro Pachón in Chile, near the Gemini and SOAR telescopes.
 It will be operated by NOIRLab and SLAC National Accelerator Laboratory.

 At the beginning of the new millennium, the National Academy of Sciences published its report on Astronomy and Astrophysics in the coming decade.
 Among other high priorities, the committee responsible for the report concluded:

 NOAO has worked very hard with the US community in the ensuing years in developing this System.
 A clear success story is the public access to non-federal large aperture telescopes through the NSF funded and NOAO managed Telescope System Instrumentation Program (TSIP).
 This program, accomplished with the enthusiastic support of the US non federal observatories, supplies the broad US community with some 70 nights of observing time per year.

 This System goal was further reiterated by the NSF Senior Review in 2007 when it reviewed the full suite of NSF ground-based astronomy facilities.
 NOAO continued to work on behalf of the community to effectively shape the System and gain steady, state-of-the-art research capabilities of all apertures for open, merit based science.

 A future major capability for the US system is an Extremely Large Telescope with diameter up to 30 meters.
 Two private consortia are currently working on such projects which may be operational before the end of the decade.
 These are the Thirty Meter Telescope and Giant Magellan Telescope.
 NOAO was working with both projects in planning for potential future involvement of the broad US community through operational support funding by the NSF.